RafaelR7/my-weather/README.md

 Flutter weather app.

-The app gets the user current location and makes a request to the weatherstack API.
+The app gets the user current location and make a request to the weatherstack API.

 -app state management: MOBX